Sebas1245/CourtFinder/README.md

 * User can record their stats for a given date on a specific court.
 * User can rate a court.
 * User can search for a court.
+* User can customize the way courts are sorted on the main Courts screen.

 ### 2. Screen Archetypes